Les Snead

-Samuel Lester Snead (born January 19, 1971) is an American football executive who is the general manager of the Los Angeles Rams of the National Football League (NFL), a position he has held since 2012.
-Prior to joining the Rams in 2012, Snead served in the Jacksonville Jaguars and Atlanta Falcons front offices from 1995-2011.
+Samuel Lester Snead (born January 19, 1971) is an American professional football executive who is the general manager of the Los Angeles Rams of the National Football League (NFL), a position he has held since 2012.
+Prior to joining the Rams in 2012, Snead served in the Jacksonville Jaguars and Atlanta Falcons front offices from 1995 to 2011.

-Early years
+Early life

 Snead was born and grew up in Eufaula, Alabama and was an all-state offensive guard at Eufaula High School.
 He switched to tight end at Troy State before attending the University of Alabama at Birmingham and earning a varsity letter for playing on the first NCAA-sanctioned Division III UAB Blazers football team.
 He then transferred to Auburn.
 After Snead served as a graduate assistant at Auburn, he became a scout.

 Professional career

+Scout

 In 1995, Snead was hired by the expansion Jacksonville Jaguars as a pro scout, where he worked until 1997, when he was hired by the Atlanta Falcons to the same position.
 In 2009, he was promoted to director of pro/player personnel, where he remained for the following two seasons.